 District No. 513 will provide medical and life insurance programs for employees and dependents based on the lowest and most responsible bidder.
-The Board agrees to pay 80 percent of all health benefits and the faculty covered by this agreement will pay the remaining 20 percent.
+The Board agrees to pay 80 percent of all health benefits and the faculty agrees to pay the remaining 20 percent unless noted differently below.
+Insurance coverage currently in place as of the execution of this document shall remain in force through December 31, 2014.